Who should get it and who might be better off with a different card? It depends on your spending habits and what kind of rewards you want to earn.

 This card also comes with up to $120 in Uber Cash each year, but keep in mind that this also applies to Uber Eats purchases (applicable to U.S. Eats orders and rides).

-If you take Uber rides or you love to order food for delivery or takeout, then you should know these credits are doled out in increments of $10 each month throughout the year.
-The Gold card must be added to the Uber app to receive the Uber Cash benefit.
+If you take Uber rides or love to order food for delivery or takeout, you should know that these credits are doled out in increments of $10 each month throughout the year.
+And you must add your card to the Uber app to receive the benefit.

 Anyone who wants to complete the Amex trifecta

 Finally, the Amex Gold is very popular among those who want to maximize Amex Membership Rewards points with more than one Amex credit card.